Osteria Coppa, San Mateo

 Posted by Foodnut.com

 Osteria Coppa is a new restaurant from the owners of Sam’s Chowder House in Half Moon Bay located in the former Pomaroma Cafe location.
 Osteria in Italian means a place where the owner “hosts” people or an Italian-style eating establishment.
 They are focusing on artisan pizza and pasta along with a variety of other authentic Italian dishes using local and seasonal ingredients.
 Seafood is sustainably-fished and the meats we use are antibiotic free.
 This mirrors places like Pizzaiolo in Oakland, Flour and Water in San Francisco.
-Executive chef of Osteria Coppa is rising star Chanan Kamen, formerly of Quince.
-Our last visit was at the end of 2013.
+Founding Executive chef of Osteria Coppa is rising star Chanan Kamen, formerly of Quince, but he left a couple years ago for Mexico.
+His proteges continue turning out the menu.
+Our last visit was in 2016.

 Decor, Vibe – Osteria Coppa is a fairly large restaurant has both indoor and outdoor seating.
 The layout is largely unchanged from the Pomaroma Cafe days.
 Twirling ceiling fans, wooden tables covered with paper, the bar has retro lamps hanging from the ceiling.
 A Stone Marsal oven is used for cooking the pizza.
 The restaurant was packed full of diners including families, couples, and several larger parties.

 Osteria Coppa’s Menu has 7 different pizzas, 3 entrees, and 5 different pastas when we visited last.
 Just a couple vegetarian options.
 The menu changes every couple days.